A Welcome from the Trust

 With a degree in Journalism and an MA in Investigative Journalism, Janine is particularly interested in open democracy and is currently undertaking a PhD in Public History at St Mary’s University.
 She also is committed to raising awareness of environmental issues and has been involved in fundraising for local charities.
 She enjoys being active on and around the river with her young family.

 A former children’s book publisher and television producer, Celia has been active in the voluntary sector for the past 15 years in London and New York, to include fundraising and event planning.
-Currently a volunteer at the Twickenham Museum and the Eel Pie Island Museum.
+A keen local historian, Celia is a member of several local societies, and is a volunteer at the Eel Pie Island Museum on central Twickenham.

 Sam Kamleh is an Architect and Director of Architecture WK Ltd since 2003, graduating from the RCA, followed 10 years later by an MBA from Imperial College.
 She was a member of the RIBA’s Chartered Practice and Disciplinary Committees and ran The Architect’s Gallery in Teddington for 10 years.
 Sam is also a member of Richmond Borough’s Design Panel and of the Strawberry Hill Residents’ Association.